Ricardope3/PAProyecto/ARCHITECTURE.md

   * Returns
     * bool: returns true if the exit was inserted, returns false if it was not
 * distance(a coordinate, b coordinate) float64
+  * Finds the distance between two coordinates
+  * Parameters
+    * a (coordinate): First coordinate
+    * b (coordinate): Second coordinate
+  * Returns
+    * float64: The distance between a and b
 * findClosestExit(position coordinate) int
 * validate(row int, col int) bool
 * searchPath(row int, col int) bool